Murder Most Foul (film): Plot

-Despite the disapproval of Inspector Craddock (Charles Tingwell), Miss Marple decides to delve into the case.
-She poses as a gatherer for a church jumble sale to enter and search Mrs McGinty's home.
-She finds a newspaper with words cut out and several programmes for a murder mystery play, Murder She Said, recently performed in the town.
-These clues lead her to suspect that Mrs McGinty was blackmailing a member of the repertory company, the Cosgood Players.
+Despite Inspector Craddock’s disapproval, Miss Marple undertakes her own investigation.
+Posing as a collector for a church jumble sale, she gains access to Mrs McGinty's home, where she discovers a newspaper with words cut out and several programmes for a murder-mystery play recently performed in the town.
+These clues suggest that Mrs McGinty had been blackmailing a member of the repertory company, the Cosgood Players.

-Miss Marple auditions for the Cosgood Players under their actor/manager Driffold Cosgood (Ron Moody).
-Cosgood is unimpressed by her acting ability, but as she mentions that she has independent means, he hopes for a financier and allows her to join the company without being paid.
-Miss Marple knows that she is on the right track when one of the actors, George Rowton (Maurice Good), is poisoned moments later.
-She secures accommodation in the boarding house in which the cast is staying to further her investigation.
-Someone leaves a copy of Cosgood's play Remember September in her bedroom for her to read.
-With the help of Mr Stringer, Mrs Marple investigates the staging history of that play and also Mrs McGinty's past connection to the company.
-An attempt to silence Miss Marple claims the life of another actress.
-Expecting another attempt during a theatre performance, Miss Marple manages to unmask the killer.
-Cosgood appeals to her to finance Remember September, but she refuses: "Mr Cosgood, whatever else I am, I am definitely no angel."
+Miss Marple auditions for the Cosgood Players under their actor-manager, Driffold Cosgood.
+Although her acting is unimpressive, she mentions having independent means, and Cosgood allows her to join the company unpaid, hoping she might act as a financier.
+Miss Marple's suspicions are confirmed when one of the actors, George Rowton, is poisoned shortly afterward.
+She takes lodging in the boarding house where the cast resides, continuing her inquiries.
+A copy of Cosgood's play, Remember September, is mysteriously left in her room.
+With the help of Mr Stringer, she researches the play’s staging history and Mrs McGinty’s prior connections to the company.

+An attempt on Miss Marple's life claims the life of another actress, heightening the urgency of the investigation.
+Anticipating another attack during a theatre performance, Miss Marple positions herself strategically in the audience and on stage.
+She cleverly observes the interactions among the cast and ultimately unmasks the killer, revealing both the motivations behind the murders and the blackmail scheme.

+After the case is resolved, Cosgood appeals to Miss Marple to finance a production of Remember September.
+She politely declines, stating, "Mr Cosgood, whatever else I may or may not be, I am definitely no angel."